Climate change in Turkey: Activism

 A 2007 climate change protest in Istanbul.

+Climate Network Türkiye is a coalition of civil society organisations.

 Muslim environmentalists and academics quote the Quran in support of their environmentalism.
 In Istanbul in 2015, Islamic leaders urged the world's 1.6 billion Muslims to help defeat climate change.

 In 2020 first lady Emine Erdoğan said that "Every wrong step we take can be a disaster for future generations".
 In 2019 some Turkish schoolchildren joined the School Strike for Climate.

 Petition and lawsuits

 Environmental activist Greta Thunberg and 15 other children filed a petition in 2019 protesting lack of action on the climate crisis by Argentina, Brazil, France, Germany, and Turkey saying that, amongst other dangers, more deadly heat waves would affect them and other children in future.
 The petition challenged the five countries under the Convention on the Rights of the Child: "Comparable emissions to Turkey's rate of emissions would lead to more than 4°C of warming."
 If the petition is successful, the countries will be asked to respond; however, any suggestions are not legally binding.
 In 2020, Turkey and 32 other countries were sued at the European Court of Human Rights by a group of Portuguese children.